XantreDev/article-css-in-js/README.md

-## CSS-in-JS: Is a Bad Idea?
+# CSS-in-JS: A Critical Examination

-This article assumes you are familiar with various styling methods.
+This article presumes your familiarity with various styling methods.

-### Problems CSS-in-JS aims to solve:
+### CSS-in-JS: Solutions it Aims to Provide:

-- Scoped styles: Ensuring styles don't leak to other components unintentionally.
+- Scoped styles: Prevents style leakage to unrelated components.
-- Dynamic styles: Adapting styles based on props, state, or other dynamic data.
+- Dynamic styles: Enables style adaptability based on properties, state, or other dynamic data.
-- Collocation: Keeping styles and components together for maintainability.
+- Collocation: Enhances maintainability by co-locating styles and components.

-### Unraveling CSS-in-JS:
+### The Mechanics of CSS-in-JS:

-- **Parsing styles**: Convert styles from JavaScript objects or tagged template literals into CSS format.
+- **Parsing styles**: Transforms styles from JavaScript objects or tagged template literals into CSS format.
-- **Generating unique class names**: Create a unique hash-based class name for each set of styles to scope them to specific components.
+- **Generating unique class names**: Crafts a unique, hash-based class name for each style set, scoping them to designated components.
-- **Handling dynamic styles**: Update styles based on component props or state changes, generate new class names if necessary, and inject the updated styles into the DOM.
+- **Handling dynamic styles**: Updates styles based on component properties or state changes, generates new class names if required, and injects the updated styles into the DOM.
-- **Injecting styles into the DOM**: Create a `<style>` element, append it to the `<head>`, and update its content with the generated CSS. _after each injection browser makes style recalculation_
+- **Injecting styles into the DOM**: Constructs a `<style>` element, attaches it to the `<head>`, and updates its content with the generated CSS.
+This action prompts the browser to recalculate styles.
-- **Managing the CSS cache**: Maintain a cache of generated styles to improve performance and prevent unnecessary re-rendering.
+- **Managing the CSS cache**: Upholds a cache of generated styles to enhance performance and prevent unnecessary re-rendering.
-- **Server-side rendering**: Extract generated styles on the server and include them in the initial HTML payload.
+- **Server-side rendering**: Extracts generated styles on the server and includes them in the initial HTML payload.

 ```js
 // Simplified CSS-in-JS implementation